Thousands of Armenians flee Nagorno-Karabakh as the Turkish president visits Azerbaijan

 Pashinyan and many others in Armenia accused the peacekeepers of failing to prevent the hostilities and protect the Armenian population.
 Moscow rejected the accusations, arguing that its forces had no legal grounds to intervene, particularly after Pashinyan's recognition of Nagorno-Karabakh as part of Azerbaijan.

-“We are categorically against attempts to put the blame on the Russian side, especially the Russian peacekeepers, who have shown a true heroism,” Peskov said in a conference call with reporters.
+“We are categorically against attempts to put the blame on the Russian side, especially the Russian peacekeepers, who have shown a true heroism,” Kremlin spokesman Dmitry Peskov said in a conference call with reporters.

 He demurred when asked whether the Russian peacekeepers would remain in the region, saying that “no one can really say anything for now.”